robin-drexler/cosch/Readme.md

 When you're hacking the schedule, you probably are in a hurry and have a lot of other stuff to do.

-The entire schedule consists of a single `.yml` file, with an flexible, yet easy structure.
+The entire schedule consists of a single `.yml` file, with a flexible, yet easy structure.

 #### Example multi day conference